swystems/xdp-pingpong/README.md

 ### Analyze the results
 Technically, the timestamps stored in the XDP program can be accessed programmatically.
 However, for sake of simplicity, the debug log files of the XDP can be used.
 These files can be found in `/sys/fs/bpf/tc/globals/` of each node.

-To make the analysis easier, the `copy_ts.sh` script can be used.
+To make the analysis easier, the `copy_ts.sh` script can be used by executing it with two positional arguments: the path to the maps in node1 and the path to the maps in node2.
+The maps are assumed to be formatted, i.e. have a `.out` extension.

 The data is stored in the form of 4 timestamps:
 - Timestamp 1 (`ts1`): packet is sent by node01